ah-sunny/Gadget-shop-clint/README.md

 <!-- [🎥 Watch Demo Video](./src/assets/video/Gadget%20Shop%20Searching%20Feature%20.mp4) -->

 *You can show video by clicking this image.
-Its redirect to thia video page on loom website*
+Its redirect to that video page on loom website*

 ## Live Demo